 Want to experience a little bit of everything Dayton Performing Arts Alliance has to offer across multiple series?
-Then the DPAA Create Your Own (CYO) subscription is for you!
-Choose four or more performances to make a custom subscription.
+Then the DPAA Create Your Own Subscription (CYO) is for you!
+Choose three or more performances to make a custom subscription.
 Not only do you get maximum flexibility, but you also get access to exclusive subscriber benefits.

 Savings over single ticket prices.